 Oral health is integral to the general health and well-being of all Americans.
-While there are increasingly safe and effective means to treat and prevent the most common dental diseases - dental caries and periodontal diseases - there are many disparities in oral health status that persist among our most vulnerable populations (U.S. Department of Health and Human Services, 2000).
+While there are increasingly safe and effective means to treat and prevent the most common dental diseases - dental caries and periodontal diseases - there are many disparities in oral health status that persist among our most vulnerable populations, including children, older adults, people lack or without insurance (U.S. Department of Health and Human Services, 2000).
 The following section is a summary of recent literature on promising dental therapies and treatments, the latest research on medical-dental integration, and improved and innovative models for delivery of care.
 The areas of focus for this literature search were determined by the Delta Dental of Minnesota Foundation team and are not exhaustive of all promising practices in oral health care.